numerica-ideas/community/web/spring-boot-actuator/README.md

 #### Add Spring Boot Actuator From Spring Boot Initializer

-From https://start.spring.io/, add the dependency: Add Actuator dependency from spring initializr](images/initializr-add-actuator.png)
+From https://start.spring.io/, add the dependency: Add Actuator dependency from Spring initializr](images/initializr-add-actuator.png)
 _(Tips: you can use the search bar to easily find it)._

 At the end, you should have "Spring Boot Actuator" in your dependencies as shown in it image below.